Disappearance of Maura Murray: 7:46 pm: Police arrival at scene

-According to the official police log, at 7:46 pm, a Haverhill police officer arrived at the scene, but the woman driver had disappeared.
+According to the official police log, at 7:46 p.m., a Haverhill police officer arrived at the scene, but the woman driver had disappeared.
 No one was inside or around the car.
-The car had impacted the tree on the driver's side of the vehicle, severely damaging the left headlight and pushing the car's radiator into the fan, rendering it inoperable.
+The car had impacted a tree on the driver's side of the vehicle, severely damaging the left headlight and pushing the car's radiator into the fan, rendering it inoperable.
 The car's windshield was cracked on the driver's side, and both airbags had deployed.
 The car was locked.

-Inside and outside the car, he discovered red stains that looked to be red wine.
-Inside the car, the officer found an empty beer bottle and a damaged box of Franzia wine on the rear seat.
-In addition, he found a AAA card issued to Murray; blank accident-report forms; gloves, compact discs, makeup, diamond jewelry; driving directions to Burlington, Vermont; Murray's favorite stuffed animal, and Not Without Peril, a book about mountain climbing in the White Mountains.
-Missing were Murray's debit card, credit cards, and cell phone, none of which has been located or used since her disappearance.
-The police later reported some of the bottles of purchased liquor were also missing.
+Inside and outside the car, the officer discovered red stains that looked to be red wine.
+Inside the car, he found an empty beer bottle and a damaged box of Franzia wine on the rear seat.
+In addition, he found a AAA card issued to Murray; blank accident report forms; gloves, compact discs, makeup and diamond jewelry; driving directions to Burlington; Murray's favorite stuffed animal; and Not Without Peril, a book about mountain climbing in the White Mountains.
+Missing were Murray's debit card, credit cards and cell phone, none of which have been located or used since her disappearance.
+Police later reported some of the bottles of purchased liquor were also missing.

 Journalist Joe McGee, writing for the Quincy, Massachusetts, Patriot Ledger, summarized the incident: "At a hairpin turn, she went off the road.
 Her car hit a tree.
 At that point, a person came along who was driving a bus.
 It was a neighbor.
 He asked her if she needed help.
 She refused.
 About 10 minutes later, police showed up to the scene and Maura Murray was gone."

-Police traced the vehicle to Murray, and initially treated her as a missing person on the belief that she may have wanted to disappear voluntarily.
+Police traced the vehicle to Murray and initially treated her as a missing person on the belief that she may have wanted to disappear voluntarily.
 This speculation was based on her travel preparations (about which she had confided nothing to friends or family) and no obvious evidence of foul play.
-In 2009, Murray's case was given to the New Hampshire cold case division, and authorities are handling it as a "suspicious" missing persons case.
+In 2009, Murray's case was given to New Hampshire's cold case division, and authorities are handling it as a "suspicious" missing persons case.